NavSanya/Algos_DataStructures/README.md

 # Algorithms and Data Structures
-This repository contains implementations of various algorithms and data structures in C++, Java, and Python.
+This repository provides implementations of various algorithms and data structures in C++, Java, and Python.
+It's a valuable resource for anyone wanting to learn or practice these fundamental computer science concepts.
+(Implemented in VS Code)

 ## Contents
 <details>